CMURPH56/cmurph56.github.io/docs/_posts/2025-09-30-round-robin-and-sticky-sessions.md

 ### Round-robin

 In round-robin load balancing, when a client makes a request the response will come from a server that is on a list of servers.
-The server that responds is chosen in sequential order.Even multiple requests from the same client could be routed to a different sever each time.
+The server that responds is chosen in sequential order.
+Even multiple requests from the same client could be routed to a different sever each time.
 This is great for evenly distributing traffic between a group of servers.
 However, an issue comes into play when you need state management.

 ### State